Russian fairy tale: Structural

-In 1919, Viktor Shklovsky published his essay titled "The Relationship Between Devices of Plot Construction and General Devices of Style".
-As a major proponent during Russian formalism, Shklovsky was one of the first scholars to criticize the failing methods of literary analysis and report on a syntagmatic approach to folktales.
+In 1919, Viktor Shklovsky published his essay titled The Relationship Between Devices of Plot Construction and General Devices of Style.
+As a major proponent during Russian formalism, Shklovsky was one of the first scholars to criticise the failing methods of literary analysis and report on a syntagmatic approach to folktales.
 In his essay he claims, "It is my purpose to stress not so much the similarity of motifs, which I consider of little significance, as the similarity in the plot schemata."

-Syntagmatic analysis, championed by Vladimir Propp, is the approach in which the elements of the fairy tale are analyzed in the order that they appear in the story.
+Syntagmatic analysis, championed by Vladimir Propp, is the approach in which the elements of the fairy tale are analysed in the order that they appear in the story.
 Wanting to overcome what he thought was arbitrary and subjective analysis of folklore by motif, Propp published his book Morphology of the Folktale in 1928.
 The book specifically states that Propp finds a dilemma in Veselovsky's definition of a motif; it fails because it can be broken down into smaller units, contradicting its definition.
 In response, Propp pioneered a specific breakdown that can be applied to most Aarne-Thompson type tales classified with numbers 300-749.
 This methodology gives rise to Propp's 31 functions, or actions, of the fairy tale.
-Propp proposes that the functions are the fundamental units the story and that there are exactly 31 distinct functions.
+Propp proposes that the functions are the fundamental units of the story and that there are exactly 31 distinct functions.
 He observed in his analysis of 100 Russian fairy tales that tales almost always adhere to the order of the functions.
-The traits of the characters, or dramatis personae, involved in the actions are second to the action actually being carried out.
-This also follows his finding that while some functions may be missing between different stories, the order is kept the same for all the Russian fairy tales he analyzed.
+The traits of the characters, or dramatis personæ, involved in the actions are second to the action actually being carried out.
+This also follows his finding that while some functions may be missing between different stories, the order is kept the same for all the Russian fairy tales he analysed.

 Alexander Nikiforov, like Shklovsky and Propp, was a folklorist in 1920s Soviet Russia.
 His early work also identified the benefits of a syntagmatic analysis of fairy tale elements.
 In his 1926 paper titled "The Morphological Study of Folklore", Nikiforov states that "Only the functions of the character, which constitute his dramatic role in the folk tale, are invariable."
-Since Nikiforov's essay was written almost 2 years before Propp's publication of Morphology of the Folktale, scholars have speculated that the idea of the function, widely attributed to Propp, could have first been recognized by Nikiforov.
+Since Nikiforov's essay was written almost 2 years before Propp's publication of Morphology of the Folktale, scholars have speculated that the idea of the function, widely attributed to Propp, could have first been recognised by Nikiforov.
 One source claims that Nikiforov's work was "not developed into a systematic analysis of syntagmatics" and failed to "keep apart structural principles and atomistic concepts".
 Nikiforov's work on folklore morphology was never pursued beyond his paper.